The following are some clinically proven effects of individual ingredients:

 LinumLife (Lignane from flax seed)

 LinumLife is a standardized extract from flax seeds with a high concentration of so-called lignans – secondary plant matter with a phytooestrogenic effect.
-Additionally, lignans have a significant antioxidant effect and generally serve to keep cells healthy while also preventing cancer.
-A 2004 scientific report from the Cancer Institute in Heidelberg recommended using flax seed oil and flax seeds in the prevention of breast and colon cancer.
+Additionally, lignans have a significant antioxidant effect and generally serve to keep cells healthy.
 Lignans also have a positive effect on benign prostate enlargement; they reduce the size of the prostate gland.
 The lignans in LinumLife are clinically tested, safe, and easily tolerated.

 Regrestrol-complex contains four different sterols: Beta-Sitosterol, Campo-sterol, Stigmasterol and Brassicasterol.
 Sterol and Sterolin are actually plant fats that can be found in very high concentration in many nuts and seeds.
 Sterol and Sterolin are known for their healing properties in conjunction with prostate illnesses.
 European researchers confirmed in the renowned magazine “The Lancet” that plant- based sterols and sterolins effectively fight prostate illnesses.

 For over twenty years, urologists have been successfully using sterols and sterolins instead of chemical preparations.
-Additional clinical studies have shown that sterols and sterolins have important inflammation-reducing properties and thus work as a prophylactic in conjunction with inflammation, diabetes, and cancer.
+Additional clinical studies have shown that sterols and sterolins have important inflammation-reducing properties and thus work as a prophylactic in conjunction with inflammation and diabetes.
 These substances contain considerable adaptogenic properties, modulate the immune system, and protect healthy cells from being attacked by our immune system.

 Due to this last characteristic, sterol and sterolin also help with auto-immune illnesses, which also plays a role in the development of prostate conditions.
 In a random, placebo-controlled study of 177 patients with enlarged prostate glands, the effectiveness and safety of Beta-Sitosterol was tested and found to be sound.
 The results from patients receiving treatment with Beta-Sitosterol were much better than those of the control group, which received a placebo.
 Prostate illnesses declined greatly, and quality of life improved significantly.

-Biocurcumin BCM95 is a patented extract made from turmeric, which possesses a number of biological effects, such as antioxidants, anti-inflammatory, antibacterial, and anti- rheumatic effects and a significant anti-cancer effect.
+Biocurcumin BCM95 is a patented extract made from turmeric, which possesses a number of biological effects, such as antioxidants, anti-inflammatory, antibacterial, and anti- rheumatic effects.
 In contrast to normal turmeric extract, Biocurcumin BCM95 possesses an extremely high bioavailability (about seven times as great).
 That means that an oral dosage of only 250 mg of Biocurcumin BCM95 produces approximately the same blood-drug level as a dosage of 1,500 mg of normal turmeric extract, or about 37,500 mg of simple Curcumin Powder.
 Therefore, taking Biocurcumin BCM95 quickly delivers a therapeutic concentration of curcuminoids into the blood stream.

 The BCM95® Complex positively distinguishes itself with the following properties: